BomsG/requirement-analysis/README.md

 This repository is part of my learning journey in Requirement Analysis, focused on understanding how to effectively define and structure the foundation of a software project.
 It includes practical exercises, notes, and templates that illustrate key concepts such as project scope, stakeholder needs, requirement elicitation, documentation, and validation.
 The goal is to build a solid project footprint that aligns development with real user and business needs.

-📌 What is Requirement Analysis?
+# What is Requirement Analysis?
 Requirement Analysis is the process of understanding what a software project should do.
 It involves talking to stakeholders (like clients, users, and team members) to find out what they need from the system and what problems the software should solve.

-Think of it like planning a house.
-Before you build, you ask the owner:

-How many rooms do you need?

-Do you want a big kitchen?

 What’s your budget?
 That’s exactly what Requirement Analysis is — asking the right questions before writing any code.

-# Why is Requirement Analysis Important in the SDLC?
+# Why is Requirement Analysis Important?
 Requirement Analysis is one of the first and most important steps in the Software Development Life Cycle (SDLC).
 Here's why:

 1. Helps Define the Project Scope